m0xsec/dailybytes/content/posts/arch/index.md

 Congrats, you now have Secure Boot working!

 # Additional Firmware
 The `linux-firmware` package covers most firmware for common hardware devices, though I had to install some additional packages to ensure that my system was stable.
+When you [generate your initframfs](#initramfs-configuration-and-generation), you may see some warning messages about firmware not being installed.
+Search around for the firmware that is mentioned and you will likely find a package for it in the [AUR](https://aur.archlinux.org/packages?O=0&SeB=nd&K=firmware&outdated=&SB=p&SO=d&PP=50&submit=Go).

 ```
 $ pacman -S linux-firmware-qlogic linux-firmware-iwlwifi-git
 $ paru -S upd72020x-fw aic94xx-firmware wd719x-firmware
 ```

+At this point you're done!
+You can probably start enjoying your new Arch Linux install, so go have fun :3

 # References
-I used so so many references during this process.
+I used so, so many references during this process.
 The list below are the ones I found to be the most helpful.

 - https://wiki.archlinux.org/title/Installation_guide
 - https://wiki.archlinux.org/title/Iwd#iwctl